 Since yeast cells have thick cell walls that limit the effectiveness of optical microscopy, we used a Zeiss Sigma VP 3View scanning electron microscope (SEM) equipped with a Gatan 3View SBF microtome installed inside a Gemini SEM column to obtain high resolution images of the internal structure of snowflake yeast groups and locate the positions of all cells.
 All SEM images were obtained in collaboration with the University of Illinois's Materials Research Laboratory at the Grainger College of Engineering.
 Snowflake yeast clusters were grown overnight in YPD media, then fixed, stained with osmium tetroxide, and embedded in resin in an eppendorf tube.
-A cube of resin $200 \,\mu\text{m} \times 200 \,\mu\text{m} \times 200 \,\mu\text{m}$ (with an isotropic distribution of yeast clusters) was cut out of the resin block for imaging.
-The top surface of the cube was scanned by the SEM to acquire an image with resolution 50 nm per pixel (4000 x 4000 pixels).
-Then, a microtome shaved a 50 nm thick layer from the top of the specimen, and the new top surface was scanned.
+A cube of resin 200 m x 200 m x 200 m (with an isotropic distribution of yeast clusters) was cut out of the resin block for imaging.
+The top surface of the cube was scanned by the SEM to acquire an image with resolution 50 nm per pixel (4000 × 4000 pixels).
+Then, a microtome shaved a 50-nm-thick layer from the top of the specimen, and the new top surface was scanned.
 This process was repeated until 4000 images were obtained so that the data cube had equal resolution in x, y, z dimensions.

 Custom image analysis scripts were written for the SEM datasets.
 First, a local adaptive threshold was used to binarize the image.
 A distance transform was used to identify the center of each cell slice in a particular 2d image.
 A watershed algorithm was then seeded with the cell slice centers, followed by a particle tracking algorithm to label cells across image slices.
 After labeling, the boundary for each cell was found, resulting in a point cloud of the exterior of each cell.
-Each cell was then fitted with an ellipsoid with nine fit parameters: (x_0, y_0, z_0) cell center, (a, b, c) cell radii, and (θ, φ, ψ) for cell orientation.
+Each cell was then fitted with an ellipsoid with nine fit parameters: $(x_0, y_0, z_0)$ cell center, (a, b, c) cell radii, and $(\theta, \varphi, \psi)$ for cell orientation.
 The net rotation matrix R was then found, where each column of R corresponds to the direction vector of one principal axis of the ellipsoid.
 We consider the radii of the principal axes (a, b, c) to be part of a diagonal scaling matrix S which sets the ellipsoid size.
 Since the SEM images only capture the cell cytoplasm, each principal axis was increased in size by an additional 100 nm to account for the cell wall during visualization.
-Last, although there is no possible 3d 3x3 translation matrix, a 4x4 translation matrix T can capture the position of the cell center (x_0, y_0, z_0) .
+Last, although there is no possible $3d 3 \times 3$ translation matrix, a $4 \times 4$ translation matrix T can capture the position of the cell center $(x_0, y_0, z_0)$ .
 Adding one additional column and row to the matrices R and S with the diagonal element being 1 and all other elements being 0 then means that a unit sphere centered at the origin can be mapped to any specific cell by a surface matrix M = TRS, and furthermore any point on the cell's surface can be mapped back to the unit sphere by the inverse of M. Then, the surface matrices are the only information that must be stored.
-From this dataset, 20 clusters of 105 ± 51 cells in each cluster were identified along with their intercellular mother-daughter chitin bonds.
+From this dataset, 20 clusters of $105 \pm 51$ cells in each cluster were identified along with their intercellular mother-daughter chitin bonds.
+We chose to stop at N = 20 clusters due to the expensive nature of hand-identifying mother-daughter bonds, and since N = 20 clusters gave over 2000 measurements of single cells in the clusters.
+In following experiments with different organisms and in following simulations of different growth morphologies, we always made at least as many measurements as for these experiments of snowflake yeast.